booleanbites/houzi-doc/_docs/houzi-builder/12_customize-add-property-form.md

 - Click **Done** button and a new page will be added in the **Add Property Form**.

 - By clicking **Cancel** button, all changes will be discarded and page will not be added in the **Add Property Form**.

+- If you have *multiple* form pages and you want to re-arrnage the posotion of a particular form page, you can simply [Re-arrange the form page](#re-arrange-a-page) as per your desire.

 # Add New Section
 You can `Add` a new Section in Page by following these steps: